nuta/operating-system-in-1000-lines/website/en/02-assembly.md

 __asm__ __volatile__("csrr %0, sepc" : "=r"(value));
 ```

 This is *"inline assembly"*, a syntax for embedding assembly into C code.
-While you can write assembly in a separate file (`.S` extension), using inline assembly are generally preferred because:
+While you can write assembly in a separate file (`.S` extension), using inline assembly is generally preferred because:

 - You can use C variables within the assembly.
 Also, you can assign the results of assembly to C variables.
 - You can leave register allocation to the C compiler.
 That is, you don't have to manually write the preservation and restoration of registers to be modified in the assembly.